AniswagMC/aniswagmc.github.io/docs/info.markdown

 ---
-layout: about
+layout: projects
-title: About
+title: Projects
-permalink: /about/
+permalink: /projects/
-published: true
+published: false
 ---

 Ah, it seems you're interested in who I am and what I do.